← All Articles

 Many AI speakers offer post-event office hours, implementation consulting, or follow-up presentations for executive teams.
 However, these opportunities require advance coordination during the booking process.
 Event planners should discuss follow-up expectations during initial speaker negotiations rather than requesting additional support after the event.

-Professional speaker bureaus report that 78% of AI keynote speakers will provide additional resources when requested during initial booking conversations, but only 23% offer the same support when contacted after their presentations.
+In our experience, most AI keynote speakers will provide additional resources when requested during initial booking conversations, but far fewer offer the same support when contacted after their presentations.
+This makes sense from the speaker's perspective: they're preparing for future engagements and have limited bandwidth for unplanned requests.

-The most successful collaborations include scheduled follow-up calls with leadership teams, customized resource creation for specific industries, and introduction to relevant vendors or implementation partners.
+The most successful collaborations include scheduled follow-up calls with leadership teams, customized resource creation for specific industries, and introductions to relevant vendors or implementation partners.
+Building these expectations into the initial agreement ensures everyone knows what to expect.

 Technology Tools for Enhanced Follow-Up